 For those of you who are dairy-free, try making this with oat milk or coconut milk instead of half and half – I find those to be the creamiest non-dairy milks available.
 Coconut milk will change the flavor of the sauce.

 This bolognese sauce doesn’t require much by way of special equipment.
 As always, I recommend a good and quality set of knives.
-And this heavy bottom sautee pan gets more use than almost anything else in my kitchen.
+And this heavy bottom sautee pan (affiliate link) gets more use than almost anything else in my kitchen.
 I love it.

 Use right away or cool to room temperature, then refrigerate in a sealed container for up to 4 days or freeze for up to 4 months.
 Thaw overnight in the refrigerator.